GuidoInsinger/Monumentalnew/README.md

 \end{bmatrix}
 $$

 * $a_{k}^{acc}$: forward acceleration reading at time k
 * $\omega^{gyro}_k$: gyroscope reading at time k
 * $v$: forward velocity in body frame

 This means I ignore the second accelerometer message.
 This could potentially be useful but I believe it is somewhat redundant information since $a_y=V\omega$ which should, if the rest of the filter does its job, be embedded in the gyroscope measurement and velocities which are updated by the GPS messages

-Discretized with Euler integration over timestep $\Delta t$:
+Discretized with Euler integration over timestep $\Delta t$

 $$
 x_{k+1}'=f(\mathbf{x}_k, \mathbf{u}_k) =